A Helpful Guide For Self-Storage And Storing Appliance

 Always take caution when moving heavier appliances by using a dolly or handcart and be sure to keep refrigerators upright to prevent any damage to the refrigeration unit.
 Use strong tape or straps to keep any doors from falling open while relocation, and you should use moving blankets to protect any glass surfaces or windows from any bumps while it’s moving.
 It’s also recommended you load these heavier items last on your truck, so they can be the first to be removed.

 Storage features needed for appliances

 Preparing your items for storage is only half the equation, next you need to make sure your storage unit is right for storing your appliances.
-For example, you may want to start with finding a storage unit with drive-up access.
-This feature allows you to pull your trailer or truck directly up to your unit, making for easy drop off and pick up with heavier items.
+For example, you may want to find a storage unit with drive-up access.
+This feature allows you to pull your trailer or truck directly up to your unit, making for easy offloading and picking up heavier items.

 Another important feature to consider is security.
 Appliances can be expensive, so protect your belongings with features such as electronic gate access, which requires a key code to enter the facility, as well as on-site management and video surveillance.

 Lastly, if you live in an area with extreme seasonal weather—whether frigid winters or hot, humid summers—protect your appliances with climate control.
-Weather fluctuations can cause problems such as cracking in the tubing, rust on metal components, and even short out electronics.
-Using a climate controlled storage unit, you can preserve your appliances in a moderate temperature and humidity level, making them work-ready once you remove them from storage.
+Weather fluctuations can cause problems such as cracking in the tubing, rust on metal components, and even short-out electronics.
+Using a climate-controlled storage unit, you can preserve your appliances at a moderate temperature and humidity level, making them work-ready once you remove them from storage.

 Placing your appliances in self-storage